abouihia/DocGit/GitDocument.md

   °°°°°° different protocole transfre given by git.
   HTTP, or SSH

-  °°°°°°°°Recording Changes to the Repository a file can be tracked or untracked.
+  # Recording Changes to the Repository
+   a file can be tracked or untracked.

    to check the  file status in git is by using this command: